EU parliament rejects carbon market rescue fix

 "In its present form, the carbon market will not stop a single coal plant from being built," Greenpeace EU climate policy director Joris den Blanken said.

-(Additional reporting by Nina Chestney in London and Madeline Chambers and Michelle Martin in Berlin; editing by Jason Neely and William Hardy)
+(Additional reporting by Nina Chestney in London and Madeline Chambers in Berlin; editing by Jason Neely and William Hardy)